maximilian-armuss-dev/prologue-fx/README.md

 In contrast to the original logue-SDK, this framework offers a **framework-first approach** to effect development:

-- Inherit from `FXBase`, implement your logic – you’re done.
+- Inherit from `FXBase`, implement your FX logic – you’re done.
 - Build for **any** FX slot (mod/rev/del) on the prologue
 - Boilerplate-free development with reusable utilities
 - One-command build to `.prlgunit`

 ➡️ **Look at how much cleaner this has become**:
 ```
-<Effect>/
+dummy-modfx/
-├── src/
+├── src/                           # Also, this folder is new ;)
 ├── CMakeLists.txt
 └── manifest.json
 ```